 ARTICLE III: SENATE EXECUTIVE COMMITTEE

 Section 1: The SEC shall be composed of seven officers elected by the GA and the appointed officers of the GSS.
 In addition, the graduate student representative to the BGSU Board of Trustees shall be an ex officio member of the SEC.
-The SEC members are expected to fulfill all duties outlined in the “Rights and Responsibilities” document that is updated each year by the current GSS SEC.
+The SEC members are expected to fulfill all duties outlined in the “Rights and Responsibilities” document that is reviewed each year and updated by the current GSS SEC.
 If an appointed officer position is not filled, the GSS President is responsible for fulfilling the duties of that office.

 Elected Officers